eeriemyxi/dotfiles/docs/neovim.md

-Neovim is one of those apps I actively add new features to and quickly forget it.
+Neovim is one of those apps I actively add new features to then forget them due to lack of muscle memory.
 But when I do want to use it, I forget what the keymap is.
-I'd then have to go through my setup to find out the shortcut, which is inconvenient.
+I'd then have to go through my config files to find out the shortcut, which is inconvenient.

+I am going to document everything I should be needing here so that I can read them when I feel like I forgot something that could be useful.

 # General
 - `U` uppercase or lowercase selection (toggles b/w the two).